mastracu/weblinkendpoint/readme.md

 ```
 !
 U1 setvar "weblink.ip.conn1.location" "https://weblinkendpoint.mastracu.it/websocketWithSubprotocol"
 ```
+You then re-start / power-cycle the printer

 ### Running a demo session

-Check the printer is connected.
+Check the printer is now connected.
-If it is, it will be listed in http://weblinkendpoint.mastracu.it/appselector.html
+If it is, it will be listed in http://weblinkendpoint.mastracyu.it/appselector.html

-The printers will also spit out a welcome label once it’s connected On http://weblinkendpoint.mastracu.it/pricetag.html I add a new item to the list that I have handy in the meeting room.
+The printers will also spit out a welcome label once it’s connected.
+On http://weblinkendpoint.mastracu.it/pricetag.html you add a new item that you have handy in the meeting room.

 **Please ensure barcode is 13-digits long as only EAN-13 barcodes are currently supported.**